Electoral Registration and Elections

 Electoral Registration and Returning Officer James Whiteman

 Find out when and where to go to cast your vote and what to do on polling day.
-See the map of polling stations below.
+Find your polling station.

 Voting by post is an easy and convenient way of voting in elections.
 You don't need to give a reason.

 See the results of elections that were held in 2015, 2016, 2017, 2018 and 2019.

 We would like to make sure that all our residents are on the electoral register and are able to cast their vote.
 There are a number of provisions in place at polling stations to help if you need additional assistance.

 Don't miss out on your right to vote!
 Find out how to register to vote, or change your registration details.